BetaBot2002/dsa-experiments-college/Readme.md

 Repeat Experiment-2 but with a Heap implemented using an array.
 ### Experiment-4:
-Demonstrate the efficacy of a stack in solving a) postfix expression evaluation and b) Stack Span problems.
+Demonstrate the efficacy of a stack in solving a) postfix expression evaluation and b) Stock Span problems.
 Prepare you own input files to prove the correctness of your programs.
 There should be output files tracing the different parts of your implementation at different debug levels.
 ### Experiment-5: